-During the academic year, CRI works closely with the Kennedy School's Business and Government Policy Interest Council to plan events for students and the wider community.
+During the academic year, CRI works closely with the Kennedy School’s Business and Government Policy Interest Council to plan events for students and the wider community.
 We are particularly grateful to the Visiting Practitioners who are featured at our dinner series and on our panels, and look forward to further opportunities for collaboration with our colleagues in the field.
-Spring 2014's current events listing is below and is updated regularly.
-Events from earlier in the academic year are listed as reference.
+Events from previous academic years are listed as reference.

 Fall 2017